ioBroker/ioBroker.javascript/docs/en/blockly.md

 ![Create function from blocks with no return value](img/functions_function_4_en.png)

-Additionally you can specify arguments for the function too via configuration dialog.
+Additionally, you can specify arguments for the function too via configuration dialog.
 You can edit the names of arguments in hte same dialog.

 ![Create function from blocks with no return value](img/functions_function_1_en.png)